Best Practices for Successful Computer-Based Testing Administration

 - Ensure Students Have an Optimal Testing Environment: As with paper testing, you should provide a well-lit, well-ventilated, and quiet testing room.
 You can find more details about preparing your exam room and testing environment in the School Administrator’s Manual and Teacher’s Directions (links to manuals below).

 - Proctors Should Have Print Copies of Teacher’s Directions for CBT: Proctors should have print copies of Teacher’s Directions on hand at the testing location and be familiar prior to testing with the testing directions for CBT.
-The Teacher’s Directions for CBT were mailed to schools and are also available from the Office of State Assessment website (http://www.p12.nysed.gov/assessment/).
-You can find a list of all testing materials that should be available at the student-testing location in the following FAQ: https://cbtsupport.nysed.gov/hc/en-us/articles/115001525546.
+The Teacher’s Directions for CBT were mailed to schools and are also available from the Office of State Assessment website.
+You can you can find on the CBT Support website, the Testing Materials that Should be Available at the Student-Testing Location article.

 - Provide Scratch Paper to Students: All students may be provided with scratch paper during CBT exams.
 The scratch paper will not be graded and will be collected at the end of testing for destruction purposes.
-For guidelines on scratch paper for operational CBT ELA exams, consult the Teacher’s Directions available from the following FAQ: https://cbtsupport.nysed.gov/hc/en-us/articles/115001494146
+For guidelines on scratch paper for operational CBT ELA exams, consult the Teacher’s Directions.

 - Be Familiar with the Process Students Will Take to Start the Test: Be aware if students must first log into the testing computer before accessing the Nextera Secure Browser.
 Be ready to assist students with logging into their test sessions with their NYSSIS ID and passwords.
 Passwords are not case sensitive and can be unmasked on the student login screen to assist with access.
 Make sure all students know the test Session Access Code for the day’s test session.
 (See diagram below for student test session access process flow.)